palerikm/SparkAZeppelin/README.md

 # SparkAZeppelin

 ## Summary
 Zeppelin is in early stages and can be a bit painfull to install, especially with the cassandra database drivers.
 Making sure all the versions of the various components are compatible is a big thing.
-After poking around and looking at various howtos the soltion was not so bad in the end.
-Thanks to the Zeppelin team for spending time on a very promesing project.
+After poking around and looking at various howtos the solution was not so bad in the end.
+Thanks to the Zeppelin team for spending time on a very promising project.

 ## Install and Setup
-This have been tested on Ubuntu 14.04.
+This has been tested on Ubuntu 14.04.

-### Prerequesits
+### Prerequisites

 * Java
 * Node and libfontconfig